 - Pressing or touching the outer hip region.

 My patients tell me that their trochanteric bursitis is worse at night because they tend to lay on their side sleeping, putting pressure on it.

-Quite often, the tendons around the hip bone also become inflamed, worsening the pain and stiffness.
+Often, inflammation extends to the tendons surrounding the hip bone, compounding the pain and stiffness.